 [State why it is wrong/unjust] Moving me to the Billing Department is doing your company a major disservice.
 My strength in the Customer Service Department sets your company up to shine and receive favorable customer reviews.
 I’ve also attached a copy of the wave of positive reviews your company has received as a result of my efforts.
 Finally, my experience in billing is limited to customer refunds.
 I’ve never been formally trained, nor do I wish to be.

 [Briefly outline what you hope the new outcome will be.]
 It is my sincere desire that you will allow me to return to my position as Customer Service Representative.
 If employee satisfaction is of concern to you, I know you will consider this.
 Likewise, a continued flow of favorable customer reviews is sure to come your way with such a determination.

 Thank you for your attention in this matter.
-I'll look forward to your speedy response.
+You may reach me at 222-555-5555 or firstname.lastname@example.org.
+I look forward to your speedy response.

 (Signature, if hard copy)

 At school, you may be appealing a decision made by a teacher or administrator.
 For example, if you feel you’ve been unjustly placed on academic probation, you might write an appeal to the Dean, asking him or her to reconsider the decision.

 123 Any Street